jd-alternate/challenge/README.md

 ### Events

 Originally my Event enum had all five events as separate members, with shared fields being duplicated in each.
 Now I've got two enum members: transactions and dispute steps, each with a kind enum to further specify what kind of event it is.
-Both of these options have pros and cons: the DRYer approach expresses the taxonomy of events more clearly, by grouping transactions and dispute steps separately, however it's a little more clunky to instantiate a given enum value because you need to specify two 'kinds' e.g. transaction and deposit, whereas with the DRYer approach you could just specify that it's a deposit.
+Both of these options have pros and cons: the DRYer approach expresses the taxonomy of events more clearly, by grouping transactions and dispute steps separately, however it's a little more clunky to instantiate a given enum value because you need to specify two 'kinds' e.g. transaction and deposit, whereas with the less DRY approach you could just specify that it's a deposit.
 You could write little convenience functions to get around that but it would be boilerplatey.
 As with all DRY vs non-DRY debacles, there's a risk that some new requirement comes along that puts pressure on your abstraction (e.g. for a contrived example a chargeback event may also specify some additional chargeback amount).
 In that case you could just chuck the extra info in the DisputeStepKind enum chargeback member but it might still be messier than just having a flat enum of the different events.

 ### Clients and Transactions